 — Julie Van Rosendaal (@dinnerwithjulie) November 9, 2020

-So with the help of some folks who chimed in on social media, I created a new list in 2020, and just updated it for 2022.
-This one is all consumables, so you’re not cluttering up someone’s kitchen with the latest gadget.
+So with the help of some folks who chimed in on her post, I created a new list.
+This one is all consumables, for people who have enough “stuff.”

-I went hunting and found these items and much more at various small businesses around Calgary.
+I found these items and much more at various small businesses around Calgary.
 (If you don’t live in Calgary, you can likely find similar retailers in your community.)

 It was so fun to browse!
 Shopping this way supports local businesses and is a lot more enjoyable than the mall.